 - Comp level: Trail boss from WTB falls on its Comp series, where DNA rubber compound, durable tire casing, and wired beads have been used.

 - Tread design: Spacing between the treads is limited so that rolling resistance is minimized.
-On terrains that are off-camber terrains, the side knobs will keep the bike upright and provide the traction needed.
+On terrains that are off-camber, the side knobs will keep the bike upright and provide the traction needed.
 Side out-turned knobs will dig deep into soft or loose soil, and if there is a surface where the tire cannot dog in – like a hardpack, the tire pulls the ground.
-Despite the small size, this allows riders to slap the rear wheel around.
+Despite the small size of the 26 inch Trail Boss, this characteristic allows riders to slap the rear wheel around.

 - Wire bead: Where the tire is touching the rim is known as the bead, and here steel wires have been used throughout the tire’s length as a means of strengthening and holding the tire better.
 It cannot be folded.